 This decay, occurring at the quark level, is governed by the same transition and characterised by the same Wilson coefficient as that involved in the decay \(B^+ \to K^+ \nu \bar{\nu}\).

 It has been previously indicated that in the case of vanishing BLT parameters (i.e., \(R_f = R_V = 0\)), the outcomes align with those of the minimal version of the Universal Extra Dimensional scenario.
-Consequently, we have endeavored to establish a lower bound on \(R^{-1}\) within the context of the Minimal Universal Extra Dimensional scenario under the condition of vanishing BLT parameters.
+Consequently, we have endeavoured to establish a lower bound on \(R^{-1}\) within the context of the Minimal Universal Extra Dimensional scenario under the condition of vanishing BLT parameters.
 However, our numerical analysis clearly demonstrates that the curve representing the branching ratio for the decay \(B^+ \to K^+ \nu \bar{\nu}\) (when \(R_f = R_V = 0\)) does not intersect with the upper limit of the experimental data.
-As a result, we are unable to ascertain a lower limit for \(R^{-1}\) in the Minimal Universal Extra Dimensional scenario.
+As a result, we are unable to ascertain a lower limit for \(R^{-1}\) in the Universal Extra Dimensional scenario.
 This finding stands in stark contrast to our previous investigations in the realm of \(B\)-physics.